kubernetes-sigs/node-feature-discovery/enhancements/2403-nfd-image-compatibility-scheduler/README.md

     - Example: compatibility filtering selects nodes 1-500, node affinity selects nodes 300-800 → final candidate nodes are 300-500 (intersection).

 11. **PreBind Validation (Final Validation):**
-    - The PreBind phase provides real-time validation using the latest node features from `NodeFeature` CRs.
-    - Catches race conditions where ICQ status might be stale due to delayed informer updates.
-    - If validation fails (e.g., node drifted between Prefilter and PreBind), the binding is rejected and the pod is rescheduled to a compatible node.
+    - Before binding, the plugin re-checks the selected node against the latest `NodeFeature` data, rejecting the binding (and rescheduling) if the node drifted between Prefilter and PreBind — closing the race left by cached status (see Workflow Phase 6).

 #### Exception Handling

-- If the OCI Artifact is unreachable (fetch timeout or network error) or if the webhook itself is unreachable (e.g., webhook pod crashed or network partition), no ICQ is created.
-The webhook blocks pod creation.
+- If the OCI Artifact is unreachable (fetch timeout or network error), no ICQ is created: under the default `Fail` compatibility failure policy the webhook blocks pod creation, while under `Ignore` it admits the pod without the `icq-refs` annotation.
+If the webhook pod itself is unreachable, the `MutatingWebhookConfiguration.failurePolicy` applies: with `Fail`, pod creation is blocked in non-exempt namespaces until the webhook recovers, while pods in the exempt `kube-system`/NFD namespaces are admitted (without `icq-refs`) so the webhook can be restored.
 A warning event is generated for visibility.
-- If the image has no compatibility metadata, the webhook admits the pod without creating an ICQ or adding `icq-refs` annotation.
-The scheduler plugin applies the `defaultCompatibilityFailurePolicy` (default: `Fail` → pod marked Unschedulable).
+- If the image has no compatibility metadata, the webhook admits the pod without creating an ICQ or adding the `icq-refs` annotation.
+Such pods are exempt from compatibility filtering and are not subject to the failure policy (see Key Characteristic 9).
 - If no compatible nodes are found after evaluating **all paths** — homogeneous groups (representative node matching), heterogeneous groups (node-by-node matching), and ungrouped nodes (node-by-node matching) — the plugin concludes that no compatible nodes exist in the cluster, resulting in a scheduling failure for the pod with logging an error.
 - If a pre-group is found to be empty (i.e., its `status.nodes` list is empty), the plugin skips that group during evaluation, ensuring that only valid groups are considered.
 - If PreBind validation fails (node drifted during scheduling), the binding is rejected and the pod is rescheduled to a compatible node.